+1 (347) 907-1248

 While the exact wait time can vary, here’s a general breakdown of the processing stages for a marriage-based green card:

-1. Form I-130 Petition Filing: Your U.S. citizen spouse files Form I-130, Petition for Alien Relative, to establish the legitimacy of your marriage.
+1. Form I-130 Petition Filing: Your U.S. citizen spouse files Form I-130 to establish the legitimacy of your marriage.
 Processing times for this initial petition can range from 6 to 12 months.
+In some cases, this stage alone can take up to 14 months depending on USCIS service center delays.

-2. Concurrent Filing Option (Optional): If you are already in the U.S. legally, you can potentially file Form I-485, Application to Adjust Status, concurrently with Form I-130.
-This allows you to apply for permanent residency from within the U.S. and avoid consular processing abroad.
+2. Concurrent Filing Option (Optional): If you are already in the U.S. legally, you can potentially file Form I-485 concurrently with Form I-130.
+This allows you to apply for permanent residency from within the U.S. and often receive work authorization (EAD) and travel permits (Advance Parole) within 3–6 months.

 Current Processing Time Estimates (as of June 2024)